 What to Do If You Think You Have Been Scammed

-!Please Note: Coinify is just an intermediary for cryptocurrency transactions.
+Important: Coinify is just an intermediary for Cryptocurrency transactions.
 We try to make our service as secure as possible and assess each transaction through our card payment processor’s risk engine.
 The risk engine conducts security checks through a series of automatic evaluations that accepts or rejects transactions based on calculated assessments.
 Ultimately, it relies on the cardholder giving sensitive information and consent or validating a transaction.
 Thus, a fraudulent transaction may be able to be processed because of credible information scammers have managed to collect from their victims.

-Therefore, please follow the recommendations listed above and never give sensitive information to anyone before having double checked if they are indeed from the service they claim to be.
+Please follow the recommendations listed above and never give sensitive information to anyone before having double checked if they are indeed from the service they claim to be.
 An easy way to check this is to contact the company's customer support.

 Remember that scammers often succeed because people give out easily sensitive information.
 This is often the case with the scams we have experienced related to Coinify and as the transactions could have only been conducted with the consent of the card owner i.e. when the card owner has given the information needed to complete a transaction himself when asked, we do not hold liability over the losses incurred from any scams.